World Cat Federation

-The World Cat Federation (WCF) is an international association of cat clubs.
-It was founded in 1988 in the city of Rio de Janeiro, and continues to have a strong presence in Latin America, Western Europe, and in countries of the former USSR.
-It is currently based in Germany.
-There are 370 organizations worldwide associated to the WCF.
-The current president is Anneliese Hackmann from Essen.
+The World Cat Federation (WCF) is an international cat registry association of cat clubs.
+It was founded in 1988 in the city of Rio de Janeiro, and operates worldwide with a strong presence in Asia, Latin America, and Eastern and Western Europe.
+It is currently based in Germany with Anneliese Hackmann from Essen as president.
+There are 370 member organisations worldwide associated to the WCF.
+The WCF is one of the nine members of the World Cat Congress, making it one of the major and reputable cat registries for pedigree registration of cat breeds worldwide.

 Purpose

-The WCF allows the breeders of affiliated clubs to register their kennel names internationally.
-They create standards for the 68 pedigreed breeds of cats recognized by the club.
-The WCF trains judges for exhibitions and organizes the examinations.
-Generally, the WCF is designed to promote international contacts of the cat clubs affiliated.
+The WCF allows the breeders and breeder clubs of the WCF affiliated member clubs to register the pedigrees and cattery names internationally.
+The WCF creates breed standards for the 68 pedigreed breeds of cats recognised by the federation.
+They also train judges for exhibitions and organise the show examinations.
+Generally, the WCF is designed to promote international contact of the affiliated member clubs.